daimajia/NumberProgressBar/README.md

 The NumberProgressBar is a bar, slim and sexy (every man wants! ).

-I decided to do this beacause I'was really tierd of android original progressbar.
+I decided to do this because I was really tired of android original progress bar.
 So, I made some change, added more color style for this.

 And also you can contribute more color style, or new idea to me.